onflow/flow/docs/accounts-and-keys.md

 }
 ```

-Each declaration specifies the address of a signer account and the list of keys that must be used for signing.
-A account key is identified by its unique index within the account.
+Each declaration contains an account address, the roles that signer is fulfilling and the list of keys that must be used for signing.
+An account key is identified by its unique index within the account.

+A transaction is invalid if its signer list does not contain exactly one proposer and exactly one payer.
+However, a transaction is not required to specify any authorizers if it does not directly mutate account state.

 ### Sequence numbers